 I could go on and on.
 Twitter is currently full of tweets with a gazillion retweets and likes sharing a wide range of opinions.
 I’ve even seen quite a couple of petitions.

 Here’s the thing: A lot of them are right in their own way.
 And I want you to be aware that this is the time to come together and not hate each other for different views.
+Instead, and in the spirit of travel, maybe use the time to plan the trip of a lifetime?

 Because it affects all of us.
 And the way it appears now, coronavirus is not going away any time soon.